shlee4458/GenerativeDungeon/out/production/proj3/README.md

 Staircase is an object that can take the avatar up the floor in the dungeon.
 By stepping on the staircase, new room is generated with varied fish position and the ghosts position.
 Staircase is created by first finding the valid x, y coordinate in the map.
 A coordinate is valid if the tile on the x, y coordinate is floor tile.

 ### Hallway Object
 Hallway Object uses the Kruskal`s minimum spanning tree algorithm to find the edges connecting the rooms.
 Each room is represented by the middle position and the weights of each edge is calculated by summing the difference of x coordinate power of two and the difference of y coordinate.
 ArrayList of edges from KruskalMST Object is translated into the HashMap of Position on one end of the edge as a key and Position on the otherside of the edge as a value.
+For detailed Kruskal Algorithm implementation, check [here](#kruskals-minimum-spanning-tree-algorithm).

 Horizontal Hallway is drawn if two Positions in the minimum spanning tree has the same x coordinate.
 If y coordinate is the same, vertical Hallway is drawn.
 If both are not the case, L-shaped Hallway is drawn.
 As a default, horizontal Hallway is drawn at the minimum y coordinate value of the two, while vertical Hallway is drawn depending on whether the two Positions are located in the 1st and 3rd quadrant or in the 2nd and 4th quadrant; if 1st and 3rd quadrant, draws on the maximum x value of the two positions, otherwise on the minimum x value of the two positions.